AdarshBhosale/Weather-Application/README.md

-# Weather-Application
-Weather-Application  (IT Shaala Front End BootCamp)

-"☀️🌧️⛅ Simple Weather Application"
+# ☀️🌧️⛅ Simple Weather Application

 🎮 Overview: This is a user-friendly Weather Application developed using HTML, CSS, and JavaScript.
 The app fetches real-time weather data using the Fetch API, providing an interactive and visually appealing way to check the weather in any location!